 The rx_clk is the input clk for the RX core.
 This rx_clk is available to you as rx_core_clk , which you must drive from the example design.
-This should be driven by tx_clk_out when FIFO is enabled.
-When connected in this manner, the RX AXI4-Stream Interface and the TX AXI4-Stream Interface are on the same clock domain, which in most cases is the preferred mode of operation for the system side datapath.
-If desired, you can drive the RX AXI4-Stream Interface with a different clock than the TX AXI4-Stream Interface.
-In this case, the frequency of the rx_clk must be equal to or greater than the tx_clk .
+You can drive the rx_core_clk with any frequency that must be equal to or greater than the tx_clk.
+When FIFO is enabled, the most preferred mode of operation for system side datapath is to connect the tx_clk_out to rx_core_clk.
+When connected in this manner, the RX AXI4-Stream Interface and the TX AXI4-Stream Interface are on the same clock domain.